sahsisunny/gittrackr-app/README.md

 - Input field to enter the name of a Github organization
 - Displays a list of members belonging to the organization
 - Clicking on a member displays their details
+- Save the user details data on local and also add Delete data button for delete the all local data

 <!-- Table and row for screenshot wich show 4 image -->
 ## Screenshots